wilddolphin2022/whillats/README.md

 This project provides the Whillats library, integrating speech-to-text (Whisper.cpp), Language model processing (Llama.cpp) and text-to-speech (eSpeak-NG)

-It includes an example demonstrating integration with the Agora RTC SDK.
+It includes an example demonstrating integration with the Agora RTC SDK (Linux only due to Agora constraints).

+Platforms tested - Mac x86, Mac Silicon, iOS arm64 and Linux x64.
+Macs use Metal so Silicon with M4 chip will be fast.
+Linux use NVIDIA CUDA drivers for HW acceleration.

 ## Building